ncauchois/osinventory/README.md

 Example
 -------

-To execute the script you can either source your openrc.sh so that your criedentails are taken as os enviroment variable :
+To execute the script you can either source your openrc.sh so that your credentials are taken as os enviroment variable :

     $ source openrc.sh
     $ python osinventory.py